-I provide an alternative for children in the form of Japanese paediatric acupuncture without needles called ShoNiShin (sho= little ni= people shin= needle).
+I use a beautiful, gentle alternative for children in the form of Japanese paediatric acupuncture which doesn’t use needles called ShoNiShin (sho= little ni= people shin= needle).
 Best bit- they don’t even need to sit still if they don’t want to!

 The tools used are rubbed, stroked or tapped on the child in a relaxing manner.
 The tools vary in shape and size, they are not inserted.

 Please note that under national law claims of efficacy of treatment are required to be made with reference to evidence of a high standard.
 The following conditions have been listed based on a range of strong evidence to inconclusive evidence.
 For any clarification you please view the Acupuncture Evidence Project.
 To date additional conditions may be treated using acupuncture and Chinese medicine however current western scientific evidence does not exist for these.

 - Musculoskeletal/ Pain

 Sprains, Acute and chronic pain, restless leg syndrome, chronic pain, arthralgia (joint pain)

 - Digestive woes

 Bloating, Crohn’s disease, indigestion, reflux, Irritable Bowel Syndrome, constipation, nausea, vomiting, obesity, abdominal pain, dyspepsia, Inflammatory Bowel disease.